dev-pengi/vite-exporter/README.md

 - Files not detected → Check `extensions` configuration and `match` patterns
 - Too many updates slow down the build → Increase `debounceMs` value
 - Files excluded → Check `exclude` patterns and ensure they use forward slashes
-- Side-effect imports not working → Ensure files match `run` patterns and have no exports

 ## Migration Guide